Cybersecurity Essentials: How Leaders Can Cultivate Positive Workplace Security Culture

 On average, remote workers were more mindful of cybersecurity threats.
 According to one peer-reviewed study, they could better recognize safe cybersecurity practices and protection measures compared with office-based employees.
-Cybersecurity awareness and implementing security measures are essential, especially with the typical workplace becoming more connected.
-Leaders can pioneer change and cultivate a positive workplace culture surrounding cybersecurity in several ways — from recognizing the importance of the matter to the value of a strong foundation through the right infrastructure.
+Cybersecurity awareness and implementing security measures are essential, especially as the typical workplace becomes more connected.
+Leaders can pioneer change and cultivate a positive workplace culture surrounding cybersecurity in several ways, from recognizing the importance of the matter to the value of a strong foundation through the right infrastructure.

 Exploring the need for effective cybersecurity